kamekaze-world/universal_projectile_reflection/README.md

-If you want to assert that your projectile or helper cannot be reflected you need to set the sysvar(1) for the helper to a non zero value and for helpers or add const(bit16) to your projectile id when its spawned. **If your helper uses projectiles for priority shields you must do both of these things.**
+If you want to assert that your projectile or helper cannot be reflected you need to set the sysvar(1) for the helper to a non zero value and for helpers or add const(bit16) to your projectile id when its spawned. **If your helper uses projectiles for priority shields you must do both of these things.
+Also, your helper must be using projectile hit attributes or it will get ignored aka NP,SP,HP,AP **

 EG for helpers in cns
 ```